 Mechanism of action of the drug:

-The use of Triamcinolone acetonide stops the production of inflammatory mediators.
-It stops the biosynthesis of leukotrienes and prostaglandins as these plays a key role in producing undesired allergic signs and symptoms.
+Triamcinolone acetonide blocks the production of inflammatory mediators.
+It stops the biosynthesis of leukotrienes and prostaglandins, as these play a key role in the development of undesired allergic signs and symptoms.
 Triamcinolone 0.1 cream possesses an anti-inflammatory mechanism of action.

 Strength